LucidtechAI/synthetic/README.md

 ## Usage

-`/path/to/src_dir` should contain your PDFs and JSON ground truths `/path/to/dst_dir` is the directory you want
+`/path/to/src_dir` is the input directory and should contain your PDFs and JSON ground truths `/path/to/dst_dir` is the output directory where synthesized PDFs and JSON ground truths will be written to

 Here is an example of the directory layout for `/path/to/src_dir`:
 ```